Toontown-Mystery/Toontown-Mystery/useful/Patch Notes.md

 Apparently due to the new change, the bosses texture is now the colour of a coin and a green cash buck.

 Safes in the boss have also been changed to a brown texture to represent a cash bag.

+Toontown Mystery 3.2.7

+Edited the PlayByPlayText animation to make it more accurate and smooth.

+Nerfed SOS cards that were forgotten to get nerfed.